Shehnad Jalal

 Shehnad Jalal is a cinematographer based in Kerala, India.
 He made his debut as a Cinematographer in the film Chitrasutram.
 The film won him the Kerala State Film Award for Best Cinematography in the year 2010.
+Best Cinematography Award at the 72nd National Film Awards in 2025.

 The documentary, A Pestering Journey won him the Navaroze Contractor Award for the Best Documentary Cameraman at the 4th International Documentary and Short Film Festival of Kerala, 2011., He won a nomination for Achievement in Cinematography at the Asia Pacific Screen Awards 2017, for his work in the movie Loktak Lairembee (film) (Lady of the Lake) in the Meitei language, directed by Haobam Paban Kumar.
 The film won the Golden Gateway award for Best Film at the Mumbai International Film Festival 2016 and the National Award for the Best Indian Film on Environment Conservation, 2016.
 Shehnad Jalal is a member of the Indian Society of Cinematographers (ISC).